plasticmacaroni/bg3-missables/checklist.md

 # Nautiloid
 - Kill [the devil](https://bg3.wiki/wiki/Commander_Zhalk) to get the [fiery sword](https://bg3.wiki/wiki/Everburn_Blade) (it's useful at least partway through Act 1)
 - Make a decision about the exposed brain -- sparing it may be relevant later in Act 2
+- Grab some green jars ([1](https://bg3.wiki/wiki/Dark_Mind), [2](https://bg3.wiki/wiki/Slave_Mind)) and hold them until the end of Act 2 for interesting dialogue later, although nothing is lost if you don't get them
 # Ravaged Beach
 - Take revenge on your tentacled captor from the intro
 # Wilderness